ImBobby/Baze-Validation/README.markdown

 > Validate your form with ease using Baze Validation

 Baze Validation will validate:
+* Blank space value
 * Empty fields
 * Email format
 * More to come

 ## Install

-Install Baze Validation by running
+You can get the script via bower.
 ```
 bower install baze-validation --save
 ```
 or download from the [project release](https://github.com/ImBobby/Baze-Validation/releases).

-Then include jQuery and `baze.validation.js` via script tag.
+It depends on jQuery so make sure include it after jQuery.

 ```HTML
 <script src="jquery.js"></script>